waynodiablo/Oystercard/pills/spec_helper_methods.md

   expect(page).to have_content "Welcome to Chitter, #{user.email}!"
 end
 ```

-(above I'm suggesting another helper method, "user_params", that would allow you to keep the knowledge of what values are needed to create a user in one place.
-If only there were some nice gem for doing this... <notextile>*</notextile>)
+> Above I'm suggesting another helper method, "user_params", that would allow you to keep the knowledge of what values are needed to create a user in one place.
+If only there were some nice gem for doing this... <notextile>*</notextile>

 <notextile>*</notextile>https://github.com/thoughtbot/factory_girl